 Yes.
 If you prefer, skip the dried fruit and add fresh fruit right before serving.
 (Or be crazy, and use both dried fruit and fresh fruit.)

 Keep in mind that adding fruit adds more sugar to the cereal.

-Can I Skip the Sweetener?
+Can I Skip the Sweetener in a Muesli Recipe?

 Of course.
 You could also add honey, maple syrup, or sugar to taste as you're eating the cereal.